 By looking through the eyes of great statesmen and towering intellectual figures—and seeing daunting problems as they saw them—students start to view the world from an elevated plane of thought and understanding.

-Become a real subject-matter expert.
-Be the sage on the stage.
+Become a true subject-matter expert.
+Become the sage on the stage.

 Dr. Thomas L. Krannawitter is the founding president of Waypoints and proprietor of the Substack Zetetic Questions.